Shape-Preserving Prediction for Stationary Functional Time Series: Conclusions

 \section{Conclusions}

-In this paper, we developed the SP method which is a new prediction method for stationary functional time series with a common pattern.
-It is the first method that incorporates functional registration into prediction, and thus the first method to consider phase variability in prediction.
-The prediction algorithm is a step-wise procedure, amplitude and phase components are predicted jointly, and the two predicted components are combined to form the final prediction.
+In this paper, we develop a new prediction method for stationary functional time series that display a common pattern.
+To the best of our knowledge, our SP method is the first to incorporate functional registration into prediction of functional time series.
+The prediction algorithm jointly predicts the amplitude and phase components.
+These two predicted components are then combined to form the final prediction.

 The SP method has two main advantages.
-First, if the curves possess similar patterns, and significant phase variability, a large number of principal components is needed to capture the pattern, which will increase model complexity.
-Comparatively, the new methodology separates amplitude and phase components first, thus the model can capture the shape better.
-Second, the method is "natural" in the following sense. i).\ $S(\cdot)$ is a bijective transformation, thus we do not need further adjustments to transform a SRSF back to a warping function, which avoids further bias; ii).\ The method does not directly apply linear models to non-linear objects, making the prediction natural and avoiding extremely small values resulting from the ``logarithm''.
-The simulation study and real data analysis of annual ocean surface temperature data show the SP method is superior to the amplitude-only method in capturing the common pattern of trajectories, and meanwhile will produce predictions with competitive prediction accuracy.
+First, if the curves displayed a common pattern and significant phase variation, considering vertical variation only would lead to the loss of main features.
+Comparatively, the new methodology separates amplitude and phase components first, thus the SP method can preserve the pattern better.
+Second, the SP method is ``natural'' in the following sense: (1.) $S(\cdot)$ is a bijective transformation, thus no further adjustments are needed to transform a SRSF back to a warping function, which avoids bias; (2.)\ The method does not directly apply linear models to non-linear objects, making the prediction natural and avoiding extremely small values resulting from the ``logarithm''.
+The simulation study and real data analysis of Non Metanic Hydrocarbons Concentration data show that the SP method is superior to the prediction methods without registration in capturing the common pattern of trajectories, and meanwhile produce predictions with competitive prediction accuracy.
+In this paper, it is assumed that the pattern (shape) repeats with a fixed period.
+However, in some cases, such as some biomedical or physical signals, a signal may be composed of multiple components, and each component repeats itself at different rate.
+The extension of the SP method to such cases is a research topic that will be pursued in the future.